labhanshu03/Appointy/README.md

 5. **Page Bookmarking** - Save pages with scroll position for later reading
 6. **YouTube Videos** - Save videos with metadata and AI-generated summaries

-All content is analyzed by Claude AI to generate meaningful titles, descriptions, and categorizations.
-The data is stored in a MongoDB database optimized for future embedding-based semantic search.
+All content is analyzed by AI to generate meaningful titles, descriptions, and categorizations.
+The system uses Google Gemini for intelligent analysis with automatic fallback mechanisms for reliability.
+Data is stored in MongoDB with vector embeddings for semantic search.

 ## Tech Stack

 - **Frontend Extension**: Vanilla JavaScript (Chrome Extension Manifest V3)
 - **Backend**: Node.js, Express.js
-- **Database**: MongoDB
+- **Database**: MongoDB with vector embeddings
-- **AI**: Anthropic Claude API (Vision & Text)
+- **AI**:
+  - Google Gemini 2.5 Flash (text & vision analysis)
+  - Vector embeddings for semantic search
+  - RAG (Retrieval Augmented Generation) for Q&A
 - **Dashboard**: React.js

 ## Project Structure